-Line managers should view interviews as opportunities to develop good interpersonal relationships with candidates,” suggests Julia.
+Line managers should view interviews as opportunities to develop good interpersonal relationships with candidates,” suggests Suzanne.
 She argues that relationships formed through the interview process can often make the difference as to whether a candidate accepts an offer or not, as it provides them with an idea of what working relationships they can expect within the role.

 “Provide relevant training for line managers before the interview process to ensure they can successfully present both themselves and the company to candidates,” she says.

 Takeaway: Are your hiring managers building up strong relationships with potential employees?
 Invest in interview-focused training and install a structured interview process that allows hiring managers time to develop these relationships.

 “Employees don’t want to feel like they’re simply a cog in a large machine, they want to know that they matter and that their work is making an impact,” explains Suzanne.
 She notes that this sense of fulfilment is increasingly important when it comes to attracting the best talent.
 “These candidates will want to make a tangible difference and be able to see how their particular work affects their department, their company, and even wider society.”

 One way companies can make this sense of fulfilment central to the recruitment process is by setting out how candidates can interact with the decision-making process in the role.
 “Candidates will want to know their overall decision-making capacity and that their ideas matter.”

 Takeaway: Explain the importance of the role within both the immediate team and the wider company, highlighting the opportunities available for employees to make their voices heard.